Followed (film): Plot

 DropTheMike calls Wallace, who tells him that Room 440 belonged to a police detective who, after residing in the hotel, murdered his wife and brought his two sons to the hotel.
 After killing the eldest son, the detective chased the youngest son to the boiler room.
 The detective was then killed by a maintenance man who encountered the son.
 After the interview, Chris is attacked in the bathroom by a ghost from his childhood, and leaves the hotel.
 Mike convinces Dani to stay, revealing that he was an adopted child.

 After witnessing an elderly woman jump from the hotel window, Mike and Dani are chased by a drug dealer they had filmed earlier, and are both saved by Chris.
 A traumatized Dani leaves with Chris.
 Mike checks in on Nic and stops her from jumping out of the window of her room.
 DropTheMike then returns a delirious Nic to her mother and sister.
 Now alone in the hotel, Mike receives the basement key from Tony.
 Mike decides to proceed to the boiler room, despite receiving a call from Jess pleading for him to come home.
-Starting a livestream, DropTheMike receives a garbled phone call from Wallace, who reveals that Mike is the biological son of the police detective.
+Starting a livestream, DropTheMike receives a garbled phone call from Wallace, who reveals that Mike is the surviving biological son of the police detective.

 Mike enters the boiler room and finds the missing drone above where Kim's corpse was.
 Following ghostly sounds, Mike finds a laptop displaying his broadcast in real time and Tony's notebook, which is filled with occult imagery.
 Mike is then chased by various ghosts from the hotel, finds a dead body, and runs out of the hotel in a panic.

 Back home, DropTheMike starts a livestream where he announces that he will be on a hiatus.
 He also states his plans to make a documentary on the homeless situation in downtown Los Angeles, feeling a need to put something more positive out into the world.
 Shortly afterward, his power goes out.
 Finding his house surrounded by shadow people, Mike is confronted by Tony and Kim, who hand him his fiancée's severed head.
 Mike shortly afterward disappears.

 The user then views the channel of TerribleTyler, a young vlogger who announces his plans to break into DropTheMike's house to investigate.
 Under Mike's account, the user posts a comment on the video stating “Can't wait to meet you, Tyler :)”.
 As the comment section ponder about Mike's supposed return, the user logs off, revealing Mike's blurred face on the laptop's camera.